ribafish/WirelessLabGroup06/group06_hw04/Readme.md

 ## Question 1:

+### Useful commands, not tied to specific point in question.

 * `ip link show`: Shows interfaces, replacement command for `ifconfig -a`.
 At the beginning all Wifi interfaces all down (both nodes)